 Every vacation home has special needs beyond the basic vacuuming, wiping down, and dusting.
 There’s outdoor barbecue grills that need scrubbing, fireplaces that need soot removed, and towels that need to be replaced.

 Vacasa housekeepers do more than clean.
 They inspect our vacation homes before every guest check-in.
 This includes ensuring that TVs and appliances are working, remote controls are out, and WiFi speeds are fast.

 Make sure your cleaning service can accommodate last-minute bookings, late check-outs, and early check-ins.

-Because life happens.
-You don’t always have three hours to clean your home on an ever-changing schedule and within tight deadlines.
+Because cleaning takes a tremendous amount of time and work.
+As a property owner, you don’t always have three hours to clean your home on an ever-changing schedule and within tight deadlines.
 And you don’t always want to sacrifice holidays or special events to clean up after someone else.